 The word “nirvana” literally means “to blow out” or “to extinguish” and originally referred to the extinguishing of passion, desire, the blowing out of the flames that cause suffering.

-In early Buddhism, nibbana [the Pali transliteration of nirvana] was seen, according to Nyanatiloka, as “The full ceasing of the groups of existence . . .
+According to the Western monk Nyanatiloka, who in 1952 complied a Buddhist, in early Buddhism, nibbana [the Pali transliteration of nirvana] was seen as “The full ceasing of the groups of existence . . .
 ‘Nibbana without the groups remaining’, in other words, the coming to rest, or rather the ‘no-more-continuing’ of this physico-mental process of existence.
 This takes place at the death of the Arahat.”
 Nirvana/nibbana then was seen as the extinction of the human entity transmigrating through the cycle of birth and death.

 But is that really what the Buddha had in mind?
 Professor Max Muller, quoted in Mind Unshaken by John Walters: